Naman1997/VAAK/README.md

 Also replace *#Link_to_your_realtime_database* with the link to your firebase realtime database.
 You can find it by going to Develop > Database >Realtime Database > (copy the link in the form "https://Project-name.firebaseio.com")

 To learn more about the method we have used go to [Introduction to the Admin Database API](https://firebase.google.com/docs/database/admin/start) and use the *Python* language.
-# Important
-Before you move on to the next section, you need to set up your input circuit with the arduino.
-To learn how to do that go to [Circuit.md](https://github.com/Naman1997/VAAK-firebase-arduino-python_serial_comunication-/blob/master/Circuit.md)

 # Installation for RPi